rjfrancis23/simple_dbt_project/README.md

-Working through this tutorial to get comfortable with dbt.
-Completed on 10/31/2023 by Rebecca Francis.
+*Working through this tutorial to get comfortable with dbt.
+Completed on 10/31/2023 by Rebecca Francis.*

-** Testing edit

 ---